LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism: Numerical results of the algorithm

-The proposed method also reproduces the case which is sometimes referred to as "k-hot" or "XY"-mixer~\cite{fuchs2022constraint}.
-The feasible subspace is defined by all computational basis states with exactly one k ``1"s, i.e., $B=\{\ket{x}, \ x_j\in\{0,1\}^n, \ s.t. \sum{x_j}=1\}$.
+The proposed method also reproduces the case which is sometimes referred to as "k-hot" or "XY"-mixer\replace{~\cite{fuchs2022constraint} }{\cite{Wang2020}}.
+The feasible subspace is defined by all computational basis states with exactly k ``1"s, i.e., $B=\{\ket{x}, \ x_j\in\{0,1\}^n, \ s.t. \sum{x_j}=k\}$.
+As depicted in Figure \ref{fig:XY_64} for the 6 qubits 4-hot case each term in the mixer is of the form $XX+YY$ when restricted to the feasible subspace B.

 An extension of this is shown in Figure~\ref{fig:Dicke514}, were $B$ consists of k-hot states for a range of different values k.
 The approach shows that a low-cost mixer can be constructed as a combination of XY- and X-mixers.